 Phone: (312) 503-2224

 David Scheffer holds an endowed professorship and serves as the Director of the Center for International Human Rights.
 He teaches International Human Rights Law and International Criminal Law and supervises the International Externship Program.
 He received the Dean’s Teaching Award 2007-2008 and founded and co-edited (2007-2011) the Cambodia Tribunal Monitor.
-Scheffer is the U.N.
+Since January 2012 Scheffer has been the U.N.
 Secretary-General's Special Expert on United Nations Assistance to the Khmer Rouge Trials.
 He was selected by Foreign Policy Magazine as one of the "Top Global Thinkers of 2011."
-He recently was awarded the Berlin Prize fellowship and will be in residence at the American Academy in Berlin during the Fall 2013 term.
+He received the Berlin Prize and was in residence at the American Academy in Berlin during the Fall 2013 term.